 In an intercultural relationship, the partners cannot assume, and generally have to get better at asking if they understood the other person’s meaning.
 Be ready to learn a new language, or languages, if your partner is from Barcelona and speaks Spanish and Catalan.

 What are greetings like?
 Is there kissing or handshakes or bowing?
 Shoes on or off in the home?
 What is the etiquette around gifts or accepting offers of food etc?
 Do baby girls have their ears pierced, as happens frequently in Spain?
 Do you know the “false friends” in your partner’s language?
 For instance, in Spanish embarazada means you are pregnant, not embarrassed!
-In English, molest means something more sinister than molestar which, in Spanish, which means to bother someone.
+In English, molest means something more sinister than molestar which, in Spanish, means to bother someone.

 You will need to educate each other, support each other through embarrassing moments, and learn to accept imperfection.